onedata/onedata-documentation/docs/user-guide/oneclient.md

     storage, in such case the file will be accessed using proxy I/O mode.

-> NOTE: Oneclient will be able to use direct I/O to a storage only if connected to the Oneprovider, which supports the space with this storage.
+> NOTE: Oneclient will be able to use direct I/O to a storage only if connected to a Oneprovider that supports the space with this storage.

 ### Buffering
 `oneclient` employs an in-memory buffer for input and output data blocks, which